yanshanwang/JGibbLDA-v.1.0-MatLM/README.md

 1. Make sure the input data follows the format required by `JGibbLDA`.
 2. Run package `JGibbLDA` to obtain results of LDA. (see details: http://jgibblda.sourceforge.net/)
 3. Change input and output directories in `LdaInfoRetrieval.java`.

+Please refer to:
+Yanshan Wang.
+MatLM: a Java Package for Matrix Reformulations of Probabilistic Language Models in Information Retrieval.
+Tech Report.
+2015.